 3. Verification of most recent tax return (e.g. complete 1040 form, federal tax return, not your W2 form).

 How does it work:

-1. The Sylas Project covers up to 50% of the original tuition cost not exceeding $50 per week.
+1. The Sylas Project covers up to $400 per child for the 4-6 weeks of lessons.
 The Sylas Project will then work with your local survival swim instructor to reduce out of pocket tuition costs not covered by the scholarship.
 The remaining balance will be paid by the applicant.
 All fees and tuition costs will be paid directly to your Instructor.

 2. Registration fees are covered by the applicant and must be paid directly to your instructor.